hugopessolano/Snapshot_concept/README.md

 Similarly to the previous one, this endpoint takes the **store_id** and **access_token** arguments, except this time we'll need to provide the snapshot JSON file consistent with the previously exported one:
 ![image](https://github.com/user-attachments/assets/f206c27d-98d8-45ca-b5f7-a4c564086dc5)

-If the file we provide a file which presents no differences from the current state of our store, then no actions will be taken, and nothing will be changed.
+If the file we provide presents no differences from the current state of our store, no actions will be taken, and nothing will be changed.
 I'll delete a few products, variants, and modify some data in order to trigger modifications.
 Keep in mind that **only the products and/or variants detected as changed will be altered or re-created**

-Once again, once we execute the magic will start happening on our server side:
+Once again, when we execute the magic will start happening on our server side:
 <img width="770" alt="image" src="https://github.com/user-attachments/assets/18a518d8-03b5-43e4-ad43-21e48b9de92b">

 * First it will render the products read from the provided/uploaded file